skip to Main Content

 A combination of increased inflammation and an inability to perform your best “would make trying to train ‘well’ a waste of effort, in my opinion,” says Kriegler.
 “Some inflammation created from a proper training stimulus is good, but potentially toxic inflammation has virtually zero upside.”

-Poor air quality will certainly affect your workout, says Kriegler.
-Polluted air impairs your oxygen uptake, or VO2 max (an objective measure of the volume of oxygen that your body can utilize at any one time), so exercise may feel harder than normal, he says.
+Poor air quality will certainly affect your workout, he argues.
+Polluted air impairs your oxygen uptake, or VO2 max (an objective measure of the volume of oxygen that your body can utilize at any one time), so exercise may feel harder than normal.

 Is there anything I can do nutritionally to support my lung health?